raipc/atsd-jdbc/README.md

 > Supported in 1.2.9+.

-To set an [`endTime`](https://github.com/axibase/atsd-docs/blob/master/end-time-syntax.md) expression as a parameter in prepared statement, cast statement to `AtsdPreparedStatement` and invoke `setTimeExpression` method.
+To set an [`endTime`](https://github.com/axibase/atsd-docs/blob/master/end-time-syntax.md) expression as a parameter in a prepared statement, cast the statement to `AtsdPreparedStatement` and invoke the `setTimeExpression` method.

 ```java
     String query = "SELECT * FROM df.disk_used WHERE datetime > ?
 LIMIT 1";